ACTi Cameras How to Use Motion Detection

 Motion Detection (MD) is a common video analytics function that is supported by most of the IP cameras in the market with the purpose of detecting moving objects (people, vehicles) in the view of the camera and taking necessary actions.

-The motion detection system inside the is able to analyze the video frames and decide whether there has been any motion in the user defined region that has exceeded the allowed limit of speed and size.
-Whenever motion occurs and triggers alarm, the camera can either execute several responses to the alarm directly or notify the video management system (NVR, CMS) in the control site and let the control site respond to the events.
+The motion detection system inside the IP camera is able to analyze the video frames and decide whether there has been any motion in the user defined region that has exceeded the allowed limit of speed and size.
+Whenever motion occurs and triggers alarm, the camera can either execute several responses to the alarm directly or notify the video management system (, CMS) in the control site and let the control site respond to the events.

 Motion detection system is one of the many advantages of IP cameras over analog cameras.
 The analog camera is just the “eye” and cannot analyze motion on the video.
 All the motion analysis has to be done on DVR side, creating the following risks – the failure of DVR would disable the motion detection capability for all channels of the same site while in case of IP system each camera is independent from NVR – they can detect motion and handle the responses directly and instantly regardless of the status of NVR.